ctrowbridge/TestAtrium/Readme.txt

 This project contains a set of automated tests to check the Open Atrium application.
-Automation is performed using Selenium.
+Automation is performed using Selenium, Cucumber with a TestNG framework.

 The Bitnami Open Atrium stack was used for testing.
 This can be downloaded from https://bitnami.com/stack/openatrium